andrewhinh/thendisnever/README.md

 # The End is Never

-A package to make an LLM talk with itself for eternity.
+A package to make an LLM talk with itself forever.

 ```python
 from thendisnever.thend import isnever